 When Don is not concocting new angles to please his guests, he is out riding his marathon-level bike, preparing for across-state AIDS fund-raiser rides, or at the gym keeping himself in top-notch shape.
 Finally, Don has no qualms putting on an apron and personally serving his guests, happy to please them and happy to exchange stories.

 Finally, the one common characteristic both Don and Audrey share is their love of animals.
-Their separate studio on the grounds is the home of several cats and their beloved little dog Kieva, and nothing is spared for their comfort.
+Their separate studio on the grounds is the home of their cat Chi and their beloved little dog Lakoda, and nothing is spared for their comfort.
 This, of course, carries over to their enthusiastic reception and treatment of all their guests’ pets!

 No, these are not ordinary B&B hosts.
 The overwhelming success of their B&B attests to that.